AccelByte/matchmaking-function-grpc-plugin-server-go/README.md

    CL --- SV
 ```

-`AccelByte Gaming Services`  features can be customized by using `Extend Override`
-apps.
-An `Extend Override` app is essentially a `gRPC server` which contains one
-or more custom functions which can be called by `AccelByte Gaming Services`
-instead of the default functions.
+`AccelByte Gaming Services` (AGS) features can be customized by using Extend Override apps.
+An Extend Override app is essentially a gRPC server, which contains one or more custom functions. which can be called by AGS instead of the default functions.

 ## Overview

-This repository contains a sample `Extend Override` app for `matchmaking function`
-written in `Go`.
-It shows how a custom matchmaking logic which matches 2
-players may be implemented.
+This repository contains a sample `Extend Override` app for `matchmaking function` written in `Go`.
+It shows how a custom matchmaking logic, which matches two players may be implemented.

 This sample app also shows the instrumentation setup necessary for observability.
-It
-is required so that metrics, traces, and logs are able to flow properly when the
-app is deployed.
+It is required so that metrics, traces, and logs can flow properly when the app is deployed.

 ## Prerequisites